SnapperTT/stt-stl/PAGES.md

 PA->pageAlloc.returnAllPages(); // flush everything now
 ```

-You can also flush all pages to the global pool with.
+You can flush the global pool back to system memory with `stt::ThreadSafePageAllocator::cleanupBackendPools()`.
 Flushing pages is a series of lock-free atomic operation.

 Finally you can change the (minimum) batch size for the `BackendPagePool` by the `BackendPagePool::batchSize` variable.
 The backend is never flushed back to system memory by default, allocated pages live forever (by design we are trying to avoid system `malloc`/`free` by recycling pages).
 But they can be forced flushed back to system memory by calling `BackendPagePool::freeAllToSystem()`

 ## Containers
 * pageQueue<T> - Like a `std::vector` but discontigious and does not allow random access.
 You can `push_back` and use ranged itteration to access.
-* pageBump - A basic bump allocator, designed to be a bucket for objects with the same or similar lifetime
+* pageQueueBumpStorage<P> - A basic bump allocator, designed to be a bucket for objects with the same or similar lifetime.
+(This is perfect for interned strings)!
+P here is the page type (regular or jumbo).
+This also has an overflow mechanisim to store objects that are individually too big to fit in the allocator (these will use the STT_STL_DEFAULT_ALLOCATOR)

 ## Debugging
 You can define `STT_PASSTHROUGH_TL_PAGE_ALLOCATOR` or `STT_PASSTHROUGH_TL_PAGE_ALLOCATOR_BACKEND` to bypass the thread_local or backend page pools and just call `new`/`delete` directly